 Greenpoint, BrooklynGreenpoint, Brooklyn

 One of the hottest spots for first-time homebuyers is Greenpoint in Brooklyn.
-One of the coolest things about Greenpoint is that it looks like an old-school industrial city but feels like an artist’s creative space.
+One of Greenpoint’s coolest things is that it looks like an old-school industrial city but feels like an artist’s creative space.
 Many of the restaurants and shops in Greenpoint have been around for decades, and multi-generations of families call this enclave home.
 Quiet streets stretch out to the water, and the nightlife is a unique mix of family-owned bars and speakeasies.
-When it comes to real estate, there are classic brownstones and luxury condos on Huron and Franklin Street.
+There are classic brownstones and luxury condos on Huron and Franklin Street when it comes to real estate.
 Head towards McCarren Park for more traditional (and affordable) row homes.
 This is an excellent area for first-time homebuyers because it’s a deep-rooted sense of community, affordability, and accessibility to the water.
 The median sales price here is $987,800.

 Bushwick, BrooklynBushwick, Brooklyn